Nature Intertwined with Art

 Now the Winter seems to be fading, the days are getting longer and the sun is peeping out at every opportunity and warming the ground we’re springing into Spring!
 Observing nature, planting and tending to the outdoors is such good food for the soul, children and adults alike.
 The slowness really appeals to me.
 In our world where everything keeps speeding up, it’s good to help children see the passing of time in a different way.
 When we plant seeds, flowers don’t instantly pop out of the ground, we have to be patient and wait.
 This time of year is perfect to start planting.

 Eggy Cress Heads

 You can get even very young children to do a diary where they can draw what has happened each day.
 Older children could be more detailed in their drawings.
 They could write descriptions of their observations and begin to label parts of the plant.

 Collage is a lovely way to introduce nature art.
 It helps to explore the senses too with the different textures and how they feel, sound and look when used.
 I prefer to collage before painting as I find they have more understanding of what it is they are painting when they have physically constructed something with their hands first.

 This is a really quick project with a simple set up.
-You need paper, yellow and green tissue paper (paper or fabric works great too), sunflower seeds and glue (we used Tiny Land food based glue).
+You need paper, yellow and green tissue paper (paper or fabric works great too), sunflower seeds and glue.
 Applying the glue each section at a time allows us to talk about each part of the plant as we are working on it.
 It also means I can shake off any excess.